BSI-Bund/AliGn/demo/howto.md

 ![Sample Trace](images/trace.png)

 It contains of mostly noise.
-Then there is a small with a small leakage of of `plaintext[i][j] XOR key[j]` for each `j` from `0...15` .
+Then there is a small part with leakage of of `plaintext[i][j] XOR key[j]` for each `j` from `0...15` .
-Moreover, the overall signal has a much larger variance at this point.
+Moreover, the overall signal has a much larger variance at this location.

 The leakage part heavily jitters among the traces:

-todo: include two traces above below, mark with red squares noise, leakage, variance

 ## Correlation Attack